 Twenty four hours in Romania’s capital may be enough to discover all that Bucharest is best known for.
 But it most defintely warrants more time.

-Bucharest has impressive commanding buildings strongly influenced by Western architecture and the country’s communist background, making it an engaging blend of history and culture, with these some of the highlights to see on your visit.
+Bucharest has impressive commanding buildings strongly influenced by Western architecture and the country’s communist background, making it an engaging blend of history and culture, these are some of the highlights to see on your visit.

 In the Old Town, discover the history of Bucharest